PET-G filament is one of the best 3D printing materials to use thanks to the combination of PLA’s ease of printing and the strength of ABS.

 PETG vs PLA

-PET-G and PLA are frequently compared to each other because of their share of similar properties, including being some of the easiest 3D filaments to print.
+PET-G and PLA are frequently compared to each other because of their share of similar properties.
+They’re some of the easiest 3D filaments to print.
 But, the similarities don’t stop there.
 Both filaments are thermoplastics, and they both have high tensile strength.

 However, PETG is significantly more flexible than PLA.
 While PETG features an elongation at break of nearly 25%, PLA is very brittle, meaning it can break easily if pulled or bent.